 2. 3D Printing Metal Prototypes

 Metal 3D printing, also known as additive manufacturing, is a technology that builds physical objects by printing layers of adhesive materials like metal powder or plastic powder, using digital model files.

 Rising as a new star in the manufacturing industry, 3D printing functions as additional or alternative technology and it enjoys rapid growth in recent years.
 It is typically useful for lightweight and complex one-off pieces with a short life cycle.

-Design Freedom– Undercuts and inner structures are unattainable by CNC machining, so 3D printing is the only method to make very complex features.
+Design Freedom– Undercuts and inner structures are difficult for CNC machining, so 3D printing is the only method to make very complex features.
 It allows designers and engineers to create a physical prototype without design constrictions.